junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Dean lies on his bed for a moment longer, staring at the ceiling, feeling a little out of place. *How come he suddenly can't remember what he'd usually do when he didn't share the room with a ghost or have murder investigation to do on a lazy weekend?*

 Dean chuckles at himself slightly.
-Just little more than one week, he's already getting used to two things he didn't think he would ever have: his roommate is a ghost, and the said roommate is a dorky, hot guy who he would have be a good friend with he knew him earlier.
+Just little more than one week, he's already getting used to two things he didn't think he would ever have: his roommate is a ghost, and the said roommate is a dorky, hot guy who he would have been a good friend with if he knew him earlier.

 He leaves the bed, still thinking about that second point, wondering if befriending with a ghost is still an option, or if it would just be too weird.